Bushenzie/lexorank-in-ts/README.md

 # Lexorank implementation

-- Algorithm used in Jira for maintaining user-defined order in database
+- Algorithm used in Jira for maintaining user-defined order in database.